Pakistan Country Commercial Guide

 Last published date:

-In January 2000, Pakistan implemented the WTO Customs Valuation agreement and modified its system for valuation of goods.
+In January 2000, Pakistan implemented the WTO Customs Valuation Agreement and modified its system for the valuation of goods.
 Since then, several traders in the food and consumer products sectors have expressed concerns regarding a lack of uniformity in customs valuation.
 Similarly, a few major U.S. companies in the machinery and materials sector have reported specific concerns that customs officials have erroneously assessed goods based on a set of minimum values rather than the declared transactional value.

 ×